-Claiming to represent all of the United States' 35 million African-Americans, New York slave reparations activist Deadria Farmer-Paellmann named Aetna Inc., CSX Corp. and FleetBoston Financial Corp., among others, as unjustly profiting from the slave trade before the Civil War ended in 1865.
+New York slave reparations activist Deadria Farmer-Paellmann is seeking unspecified damages in a suit that names Aetna Inc., CSX Corp. and FleetBoston Financial Corp., among others, as unjustly profiting from the slave trade before the Civil War ended in 1865.

 "I don't think that it will prevail," said Fox News senior judicial analyst Andrew Napolitano.
 "It's inconceivable that someone alive or enjoying this wealth today had anything to do with it 150 years ago."

 Fagen said three complaints will be filed Tuesday in New York and New Jersey implicating eight companies.
 Among the three already named, Hartford-based Aetna, at the prompting of Farmer-Paellmann, has admitted that it insured slaves for slave owners.

 Two years ago, the company, which has given over $36 million to the black community and hosts an annual symposium on race at its corporate offices, apologized.

 "Aetna has long acknowledged that for several years shortly after its founding in 1853, that the company may have insured the lives of slaves," the firm said in March 2000.
 "We express our deep regret over any participation at all in this deplorable practice."

 On Monday, Aetna responded to the news of the pending lawsuit.
 "We do not believe a court would permit a lawsuit over events which — however regrettable — occurred hundreds of years ago," a statement released by the company said.
 "These issues in no way reflect Aetna today."

 CSX also issued a statement late Monday.